-Narcolepsy is a sleep disorder that causes symptoms including excessive daytime sleepiness and cataplexy – sudden attacks of muscle weakness that may be triggered by strong emotion.
-While narcolepsy is rare in the general population, it is more common in people with certain health conditions.
-These conditions may be related to narcolepsy in different ways.
-When someone has more than one health condition at the same time, the conditions are known as comorbidities.
+Narcolepsy is a sleep disorder that causes symptoms including excessive daytime sleepiness and cataplexy — sudden attacks of muscle weakness that may be triggered by strong emotion.
+Although narcolepsy is rare in the general population, it is more common among people with certain health conditions.
+These conditions can be related to narcolepsy in various ways.
+When someone has multiple health conditions at the same time, they are referred to as comorbidities.

 Understanding common comorbidities of narcolepsy can help people recognize symptoms and talk to their doctors about treatment.
 Treating comorbidities may improve quality of life.

 Some medications can cause dangerous interactions with narcolepsy treatments.
-Always make sure your health care provider is aware of every medication you are taking for every condition, whether it is available over the counter or by prescription, including any vitamins or herbal supplements.
+It is important to ensure that your health care provider is aware of all medications you are taking, whether prescription, over-the-counter, vitamins, or herbal supplements.

 People with narcolepsy have an increased risk for experiencing other sleep disorders as well.

 One problem arising from the frequent comorbidity of OSA is delayed diagnosis of narcolepsy.
-OSA can be diagnosed from an overnight sleep study (polysomnography), and many doctors assume that excessive sleepiness is due to sleep apnea alone.
-They may treat sleep apnea without proceeding to diagnostic testing for narcolepsy.
-Unfortunately, most people with excessive daytime sleepiness caused by narcolepsy do not improve with continuous positive airway pressure (CPAP), the most common treatment for obstructive sleep apnea.
+OSA can be diagnosed from an overnight polysomnography (sleep study), but some doctors may attribute excessive daytime sleepiness solely to OSA.
+This can result in treating sleep apnea without further testing for narcolepsy.
+Unfortunately, continuous positive airway pressure (CPAP), often does not alleviate the excessive daytime sleepiness caused by narcolepsy.

-About 5 percent of the U.S. population has restless legs syndrome (RLS), a neurological sleep-related movement disorder that causes uncomfortable sensations in the legs that become worse with rest or at night.
-However, between 15 percent and 20 percent of people with narcolepsy experience RLS.
-In about half of RLS cases, restless legs syndrome runs in families.
+An estimated 7 percent to 10 percent of the U.S. population has restless legs syndrome (RLS), a neurological sleep-related movement disorder that causes uncomfortable sensations in the legs that become worse with rest or at night.
+A study published in the journal Sleep found that 14.7 percent of people with narcolepsy type 1 (narcolepsy with cataplexy) had restless legs syndrome, compared to 3 percent of those without narcolepsy.
+About half of RLS cases are familial, meaning that the condition tends to run in families and is likely influenced by genetic factors.

 RLS can cause disrupted sleep and make it difficult to nap.
 Some common treatments for restless legs syndrome can cause excessive daytime sleepiness as a side effect.

-Also known as periodic limb movements disorder (PLMD), periodic limb movement syndrome (PLMS) is another sleep-related movement disorder that can disrupt sleep and contribute to daytime sleepiness.
+Also known as periodic limb movements disorder, periodic limb movement syndrome (PLMS) is another sleep-related movement disorder that can disrupt sleep and contribute to daytime sleepiness.
 PLMS causes rapid, repetitive twitching movements of the limbs during sleep.
 PLMS may occur with or without RLS in people with narcolepsy.

 The Burden of Narcolepsy Disease (BOND) study included 9,312 American adults diagnosed with narcolepsy.
 Published in 2013, the results of the BOND study found a high rate of psychiatric comorbidities compared with rates seen in people without narcolepsy.
-These comorbidities included mood disorders such as depressive and bipolar disorders, anxiety and attention disorders, and psychotic disorders including schizophrenia.
+These comorbidities included mood disorders such as:

 Accumulating research shows a relationship between sleep — especially REM sleep — and the regulation of emotions.
 Sleep is thought to help us protect and regulate the process of forming emotional memories and to contribute to healthy emotional reactivity.
 Sleep loss, on the contrary, makes it harder to modulate emotion.